How to optimize your iOS Keyword Field

 - Avoid competitor brand names and trademarked terms

-- When localizing, don’t add English keywords to your keyword field
+- Don’t add English keywords to your localized keyword field